How to Change Folder Layout View in Windows 11 File Explorer

 Summary

-You now know how to change your folder layout using the mouse, keyboard, or menu options.
-You also learned how to set defaults and customize columns for better organization.
+You’ve learned how to change your folder layout using the mouse, keyboard, or various menu options.
+Plus, you now know how to set default views and customize columns for enhanced organization.
 If you want to learn more about how these settings stick, check out the official Microsoft support page.

 Why does 🪟 Windows 11 keep resetting my folder view?

-Your Windows 11 folder view might reset because the temporary file storage, known as the folder cache, is full or damaged.
+Your Windows 11 folder view might reset if the temporary file storage, also called the folder cache (the temporary storage for folder information), becomes full or corrupted.

 How do I make all folders look the same in 🪟 Windows 11?